We Need Better Buses

 What Needs To Be Done?

-The report of Montgomery County's bus rapid transit task force and the recommendations of the Planning Board staff identify a practical direction for better bus service.
+Studies by Montgomery County's rapid transit task force and the Planning Board staff have shown that better bus service is possible using the concepts of bus rapid transit.
 These documents point to three clear take-home messages:

 - The only way to create an effective, affordable rapid bus network is to use existing roadway lanes more efficiently by reserving them for bus-only traffic.

 - BRT cannot succeed without also building the light rail Purple Line as a high-capacity east-west connection inside the Beltway.